December 14, 2023Review Recipe

-IN THE FRIDGE: After allowing the biscuits to cool, place biscuits in an airtight container in the refrigerator for up to 1 week.
+IN THE FRIDGE: After allowing the biscuits to cool, place the biscuits in an airtight container in the refrigerator for up to one week.

-Slather these easy biscuits with honey or jam, or dip in gravy or stew!
+Slather these easy 7UP biscuits with honey or jam, or dip them in gravy or stew!
 They’re buttery, flaky, moist, with a fluffy texture – everything you’re looking for in a biscuit, but with way less hassle with their minimal prep time and simple ingredients.